magepages/mpdocs/docs/instagram-feed/index.md

 ## Installation guide

-- Download Mageplaza Instagram Feed extension
+- Download the Mageplaza Instagram Feed extension
 - [How to Install](https://www.mageplaza.com/install-magento-2-extension/)

 ## How to configure Instagram API